Movatterモバイル変換

 Early career

 Before starting her career in the film industry as a producer, Wells helped run Digital Orchard, a company specializing in film, finishing images, developing film, and digital imaging.
-Despite her interest in film at a very young age, Wells did not originally set out to be a filmmaker.
-Wells found her way to filmmaking through her enrollment at NYU, where she originally intended to be a producer.[7]
-At NYU, she began her ventures into filmmaking, writing and directing three short films.
+While enrolled at NYU, where she originally intended to be a producer, Wells wrote and directed three short films.

 Tuesday (2015)

-Tuesday follows 16-year-old Allie who is learning to cope with a big loss, introducing the themes of fatherhood and personal trauma, characteristic of Wells's films.
+Tuesday follows a 16-year-old girl who is learning to cope with a big loss, introducing the themes of fatherhood and personal trauma characteristic of Wells's films.
 The girl (Megan McGill) goes to her deceased father's residence and grieves her loss.
 The film presumably takes place in Scotland and reflects Wells's experience of her father's death when she was 16.[8]
 The film earned Wells the Best Writer Nominee at BAFTA Scotland New Talent Awards 2016.[9]

 Laps (2016)